 Spanish 101.
 Elementary Spanish.

 Open to those students who enter college without Spanish or with only one year of high school Spanish.
 The essentials of Spanish, with emphasis on oral expression.
-Elective for Freshmen or Sophomores.
-Offered second semester.
+Offered first semester.
 3 semester hours credit.

 Spanish 102.
 Elementary Spanish.